rohanrehman/yekra-open-challenge/README.md

 #####Navigation Bar
 - Turn off the slider line on the navigation bar (filterbar component)
 - Make Label 3 navigate to "about"
-- create the about page as a component staying as consitent with the other components as possible
+- Create the about page as a component staying as consistent with the other components as possible

 #####Poster Grid
 - On mouse over have a tile fade to 20% opacity and back to normal opacity on mouse out